 Ana Ocampo Rebollar, MA – Clinician

-Ana Ocampo Rebollar is a clinician at the UC San Diego Bridge to Recovery Program.
-She has a MA in clinical psychology.
-Prior to joining this program, she was working as a community case manager for the Senate Bill 618, a voluntary re-entry program designed to assist non-violent offenders in prison by providing services to help ensure a successful transition back into the community.
+Ana Ocampo Rebollar is a bilingual/bicultural Clinician.
+She has a Master’s degree in Clinical Psychology.
+Prior to joining this program, she was working as a community case manager under the Senate Bill 618 (SB-618), a voluntary re-entry program designed to assist non-violent offenders in prison by providing services to help ensure a successful transition back into the community.
 Previously, she was a program and management analyst for the United States Department of Defense in Naples (Italy) where she worked for the Fleet and Family Support Program.
-Before moving to Italy, she was working as a clinical social worker for the Transitional Case Management Program at UC San Diego where she conducted mental health assessments for CDCR.
+Before moving to Italy, she was working as a clinical social worker for the Transitional Case Management Program at UC San Diego where she conducted mental health assessments for the California Department of Corrections and Rehabilitation (CDCR).
 Additionally, she has experience working as a substance abuse counselor for inmates and parolees.
-Ana is currently enrolled in a PhD program in clinical psychology.
+Ana is currently enrolled in a PhD program in Clinical Psychology.

 Jorge Sinohui, CATC-I – Community Health Program Representative

-Juli Smith holds a full-time position as a Community Health Program Representative with the UC San Diego Bridge to Recovery Program.
+Juli Smith is a Peer Specialist.
 She received her certification as a drug alcohol addiction counselor at ACADCI (Association of Christian Alcohol and Drug Counselors Institute) as well as her Registered Addiction Specialist certificate through the Breining Institute.
-Prior to joining Bridge to Recovery, she has led The Most Excellent Way meeting for four years and has worked with the older adult population as a care manager for a private fiduciary.
+Prior to joining Bridge to Recovery, she led The Most Excellent Way meetings and worked with the older adult population as a care manager for a private fiduciary.
 She has received specialized training in motivational interviewing and has worked in the field of addiction for several years.